ezakhar/help/en/basics/club.md

 In contrast to personal coaches who manage their athletes independently by sending them invitations or accepting their requests, in a club the athletes' requests are processed by a club administrator.
 It is also him who assigns athletes to coaches.

-If there are several coaches in your running school or training center for triathlon athletes you should try to open a club in Staminity.
+If there are several coaches in your running school or training center for triathlon you should try to open a club in Staminity.

 In this article: